pramod096/Bearcat-Events/Functional Requirement - members.md

 As a member, I want to login into the page.

-1.Every member has a unique username and password after signing up in the application.
+1. Every member has a unique username and password after signing up in the application.
-1.If the member forget the password, can reset the password.
+1. If the member forget the password, can reset the password.

 As a member, I want to add the events.